Master of Science - Physician Assistant Studies

 3. A minimum overall GPA of 3.0 (as determined by CASPA) on a 4.00 scale, or 3.0 on a 4.00 scale for the last 60 hours of course work is required.

-The application deadline for the class entering in January is August 1 (see CASPA website for specific date).
-Due to often unforeseen delays such as with transcripts or letters of recommendation, it is STRONGLY recommended that all applications be submitted at least 6 to 8 weeks in advance of the deadline to CASPA online as it takes a completed application at least 6-8 weeks to be received by this Program.
-It is the applicants responsibility to ensure all Missouri State University required application materials are received by the deadline in August to CASPA.
-CASPA applications received at the MSU PA Program after August 29 will not be considered.
+The deadline to submit AND have the application completed for the class entering in January is July 15.
+Due to often unforeseen delays such as transcripts or letters of recommendation for CASPA verification, it is STRONGLY recommended that all applications be submitted up to at least 4 weeks in advance of the deadline.
+It is the applicants responsibility to ensure all Missouri State University required application materials are received by the deadline to CASPA.

-10. Applicants who are accepted to the Program and those on the alternate list will be required to submit a Missouri State University graduate school application and pay an application fee.
+11. Applicants who are accepted to the Program and those on the alternate list will be required to submit a Missouri State University graduate school application, and pay application fees.

-13. All students must also carry health (including hospitalization) insurance throughout the entire program.
-A comprehensive student group health and accident insurance policy is available through Missouri State University.
+14. All students must also carry health (including hospitalization) insurance throughout the entire program.

 - Academic potential to successfully complete the program